SAP/ai-sdk-js/README.md

 $ npm install @sap-ai-sdk/orchestration
 ```

-For details on Orchestration client usage, refer to [here](./packages/orchestration/README.md).
+For details on Orchestration client, refer to this [document](./packages/orchestration/README.md).

 ### @sap-ai-sdk/ai-api